 Benjamin Liu, ”Fighting Poison with Poison?
 The Chinese Experience with Pharmaceutical Patent Linkage,” 11 J. Marshall Rev. Intell.
 Prop.
 L. 623 (2012).

-Categories: 2020年加快建设知识产权强国推进计划提出 100项具体措施, Administrative enforcement, Beijing IP Court, Benjamin Liu, Bolar Exemption, China IPR, CNIPA, Faux Amis: China-US Administrative Enforcement Comparison, Government & Regulations, Judicial Interpretation, Law on Legislation, Ministry of Justice, NMPA, patent law amendments, Patent Law Revision, patent linkage, Phase 1 Agreement, SFDA, Specialized IP Courts, State Council, State Council Legislative Affairs Office, Transparency, TRIPS
+Categories: 2020年加快建设知识产权强国推进计划提出 100项具体措施, Administrative enforcement, Beijing IP Court, Benjamin Liu, Bolar Exemption, China IPR, CNIPA, Faux Amis: China-US Administrative Enforcement Comparison, Government & Regulations, Judicial Interpretation, Law on Legislation, Ministry of Justice, NMPA, patent law amendments, Patent Law Revision, patent linkage, Phase 1 Agreement, SFDA, Specialized IP Courts, State Council, State Council Legislative Affairs Office, Trade War Legislation, Transparency, TRIPS